Save bandwidth and accelerate your site's performance with these powerful free tools - Mike Williams puts them through their paces.

 Surprisingly, though, there's no increase in complexity.
 In fact, the program has one of the most straightforward interfaces here: drag and drop your images onto FileOptimizer, right-click, choose Optimize and that's it.

 This simplicity has a down side as your source files are replaced by the program.
 The originals are sent to the Recycle Bin so remain recoverable, for a while at least.
 But this could be a problem.

 Of course it's compression that really matters and here is where FileOptimizer delivers some great results.

-For instance, the program shrank our PNG test graphics by 42.2% - the best lossless compression performance in this group.
-JPEG and GIF compression rates were more standard at 17.7% and 15.9% respectively, but there's still a lot to like about FileOptimizer especially if you can also use it to compress other downloads on your site.
+For instance, the program shrank our PNG test graphics by 42.2 per cent – the best lossless compression performance in this group.
+JPEG and GIF compression rates were more standard at 17.7 per cent and 15.9 per cent respectively, but there's still a lot to like about FileOptimizer especially if you can also use it to compress other downloads on your site.

 ImageOptim is a Mac tool that optimises GIF, JPEG and PNG images by acting as a front end for a host of other applications: PNGOUT, AdvPNG, Pngcrush, extended OptiPNG, JpegOptim, jpegrescan, jpegtran, and Gifsicle.

 The program is all about lossless compression – removing comments, colour profiles and so on – rather than re-encoding or reducing the number of colours.
 As a result it won't cut file sizes by quite as much as some of the competition, but at least you don't have to worry about any loss in image quality.